Glossary of real estate terms

 Cross Lease:

 This type of ownership is common where there is more than one home on a block of land.
-Each owner holds a composite certificate of title which records the land-share plus the lease.
-The lease is usually for a period of 999 years and the share corresponds to the number of dwelling units.
+Each owner holds a composite certificate of title that records both the land-share and the lease.
+The lease is usually for a period of 999 years, and the share corresponds to the number of dwelling units.

 Deposit: